-This online course will get you up and running with your own podcast.
-This six-week class will meet in weekly interactive webconferences with Instructor Andrew Lewin, a marine scientist and founder of the Speak Up for Blue podcast.
-Students will focus in detail on developing and delivering content on environmental and science-based topics, design and marketing, and working with tech options.
+This online course will teach you how to launch and maintain a podcast for you and/or your organization that will connect with an audience to deliver a series of environmental messages.
+This six-week class will meet in weekly interactive webconferences with Instructor Andrew Lewin, a marine scientist and founder of the Speak Up for Blue Podcast Network that includes 6 Marine Conservation related podcasts.
+Students will focus in detail on developing and delivering content on environmental and science-based topics, design and marketing, and working with tech options

 - Duke University Alumni Registration Rate – $900